teteUser/poke-api-dio/README.md

-# Project Pokemon API with HTML, CSS and Javascript
+# Project Pokedex API with HTML, CSS and Javascript
 #### Digital Innovation One